andreasabel/inCode/entry/deploying-medium-to-large-haskell-apps-to-heroku.md

 project, and left it at that.
 (On that note, if anyone has actually had success with this, or knows someone who has, please let me know)

-Until Heroku’s time-out limit can be adjusted or bypassed, the only real solution (besides incrementally pushing dependencies with a buildpack that caches — a solution even uglier and less practical) is to pre-compile your binary to an architecture that Heroku supports.
+Until Heroku's time-out limit can be adjusted or bypassed, the only real solution (besides incrementally pushing dependencies with a buildpack that caches --- a solution even uglier and less practical) is to pre-compile your binary to an architecture that Heroku supports.

 There are some tutorials on this already, but few are up to date and